-In a debate in Westminster Hall in Parliament yesterday afternoon, I called for the Government to urgently commit to a full review of the business case for HS2 before the Notice to Proceed is granted later this year.
+In July, before I became Business Secretary, I held a debate in Parliament calling on the Government to urgently commit to a full review of the business case for HS2 before the Notice to Proceed is granted.